annkissam/rummage_ecto/README.md

 ### Coming up next:

+  - Using the Rummage Search hook
+  - Using the Rummage Sort hook
   - Using Rummage.Phoenix
   - Writing a Custom Rummage.Ecto Hook
   - Writing a Custom Rummage.Phoenix HTML helper